-analysis and evaluation of risks and opportunities,
+Analysis and evaluation of risks & opportunities,

-A consolidated Group Risk Report is then discussed and approved together with the business plan by the Corporate Executive Committee and reviewed by the Board of Directors.
+The consolidated Group Risk Report is then discussed and approved together with the business plan by the Corporate Executive Committee and reviewed by the Board of Directors.

 Financial Risk Management within the Group is governed by policies reviewed by the Board of Directors.
 Policy implementation and day-to-day Risk Management are carried out by the treasury functions and regular reporting on these risks is performed by the relevant accounting and controlling functions.

 Safety, Security, Health and Environmental risks are managed by Group SHE.
-A comprehensive bottom-up approach is used to identify and assess all SHE risks which are consolidated in a risk inventory and integrated into the Roche Group Risk Report.
+A comprehensive bottom-up approach is used to identify and assess all SHE risks, which are consolidated in a risk inventory and integrated into the Roche Group Risk Report.

 Product Development continues to apply a consistent methodology for identification and management of risks and opportunities that could impact achievement of development projects.

 Digital Media risks and opportunities continue to be monitored and managed by a cross-functional group.

 A group wide Business Continuity Programme aims to further strengthen Roche’s business continuity management (BCM) to ensure that all sites respond effectively to catastrophic events and deliver a minimum acceptable level of key products and services.
 The respective